riffomonas/RR_R25_2014/research_plan.md

 affects transitions between health and disease.

-## Proposed Research Education Program.
+## Proposed Research Education Program

-It is expected that the proposed training modules will identify deficiencies and teach best laboratory practices in one or more of the following four general
-areas:

-* Analysis and reporting: what are the necessary procedural details that should be included; what are the research resources that must be identified, including their type and source
-* Culture of science: how to ensure adequate oversight when the volume and speed of new science may mean mentors are unfamiliar with technology used by their trainees.

-Describe the subject material to be covered.
-Describe the format for the training module proposed and justify it in terms of the education goals.

-The length of the proposed training module should be explained in terms of scope and depth of coverage of the subject matter and how the research education will be utilized by trainees, for example, a module on how to avoid confirmation bias to be taken by all beginning laboratory workers at the graduate student, postdoctoral fellow and beginning investigator level, or a module on appropriate design of animal studies to be taken immediately prior to beginning such work.

-Describe the plans for piloting the training module.

-**Develop a set of auto-tutorial modules to teach microbiome researchers habits for engaging in reproducible research.**
+**Specific Aim: Develop a set of autotutorials to teach microbiome researchers **habits for engaging in reproducible research.**

-***Introduction.***

-### Modules will provide
-* instruction on the importance of computational notebooks
-* templates for setting up and maintaining a blog-based notebook
-* best practices for using version control software (e.g. git and GitHub)
-* discussion of code review as an mechanism for mentor-mentee interaction
-* best practices for using literate programming tools for fostering reproducible research

-The goal of these modules is to create a framework within a research team for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their research as it is disseminated in publications and oral presentations.
-These modules will be developed, evaluated, and refined by engaging microbiome researchers across a wide network that we have established through previous engagement with the research community.
-These modules will be the basis for establishing a community-supported resource devoted to disseminating best practices in performing microbiome research.
-The area of microbiome research is a relatively young field that has been largely driven by advances in sequencing technology.
-The past decade has witnessed significant changes in the field and it is equally likely that similar changes will occur over the next decade.
-Since traditional curricula have not been able to keep up with these advances, there is an urgent need to develop and disseminate such modules.
-Therefore, we will use this project as a starting point to establish a resource that is supported by the research community to develop and disseminate best practices as they relate to performing microbiome research.
+***Introduction.*** The *objective* of this aim is to create a framework within a research team for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their research as it is disseminated in publications and oral presentations.
+We *hypothesize* that training microbiome researchers in the best practices for documenting their analyses will lead to greater transperancy in publications, improved reproducibility, and increased collaboration within and between research groups.
+The *rational* for pursuing this aim is based on personal experiences gained through supporting the mothur software package, supervising a number of microbiome research projects, and the observation that most microbiome research papers provide minimalist descriptions of the methods used to analyze sequencing data and the raw data are frequently not made publicly available.
+We will achieve the objective of this aim by developing a module consisting of a series of autotutorials that any microbiome researcher can follow to quickly develop the needed skills to generate a fully reproducible and automated analysis.
+This will improve the the overall *analysis and reporting* of microbiome research.
+Furthermore, our autotutorials will include content for research supervisors who are not personally doing the analyses but need an entry point for insuring the validity and reproducibility of their trainees' research.
+This will imporove the *culture of microbiome science*.
+The content of this module will be made freely and publicly available and will serve as a starting point for developing other training modules to improve the rigor and reproducibility of microbiome research.

 ---